TurboGears/tg2docs/docs/turbogears/authentication.rst

 ~~~~~~~~~~~~~~~~~~~

 Once we have an identity for the user it's *authenticators* job to ensure that identity
 is valid.
+If your application-specific authmetadata object is used as an
-This means that the identity will be passed to ``TGAuthMetadata`` for
+authenticator, this means the identity will be passed to its optional
-authentication.
+``authenticate`` method.

 .. note::

     It's required that your identity has a ``password`` field even though it doesn't
     have a password.
-Or it will be discarded and won't be passed to ``TGAuthMetadata``.
+Or it will be discarded before it reaches your authmetadata

-We need to modify ``TGAuthMetadata.authenticate`` a little to allow identities
+    authenticator.

+If your application-specific ``ApplicationAuthMetadata`` subclass defines an
+``authenticate`` method, update that optional method to allow identities that do
-that do not provide a valid password but has been identified by ``SimpleTokenIdentifier``.
+not provide a valid password but have been identified by
+``SimpleTokenIdentifier``.

-We can do this by adding a specific check before the one for password:
+You can do this by adding a specific check before the one for password:

 .. code-block:: python
     :emphasize-lines: 9-11

     def authenticate(self, environ, identity):
         login = identity['login']
-        user = self.sa_auth.dbsession.query(self.sa_auth.user_class).filter_by(
+        user = self.dbsession.query(self.user_class).filter_by(
             user_name=login
         ).first()